 - Do not include personal names

-Length of the report: The very purpose of technical reports is to convey information that is useful to businesses or employees.
-So, it is better not to drift away from the topic and write only what is necessary.
+Length of the report: The purpose of technical reports is to convey information that is useful to businesses or employees.
+Therefore, it is important to remain on topic and write only what is necessary.
 Every author should try to say what he/she wants to say, using a minimum number of words.
 Remember that people who read technical reports are always busy, so keeping the reports concise is key.

 Medical Grant Writing